justinrgarrard/world-of-naevis.net/docs/more/loot_tables/sentient_weapons.md

 Unlike charms, sentient weapons have personalities.
 They are generally primitive and emotional entities with a narrow set of interests.
 Should their wielder act against their interests, they may rebel by deactivating magic properties or even attempting to possess the user.

+#### Characteristics

+* **Martial**: All sentient weapons are [martial weapons](../../character_creation/class/fighter).

+* **Attunement**: All sentient weapons require [attunement](../../adventuring/loot/attunement).

+* **Magical**: All sentient weapons bypass damage resistance.

+* **Multi-Purpose**: All sentient weapons have non-combat applications.

+#### Rapport

+Sentient weapons are possessed of a personality, described in their [item writeup](../../more/magic_items/minor_sentient_weapons).
+Should they become dissatisfied with their wielder they will rebel.
+For minor disagreements, this takes the form of willingly disabling their magical benefits.
+In more dire situations, the weapon will attempt to possess its wielder.

+{: .note}
+> **Possession**
+>
+> If a sentient item attempts to take control of its wielder, the wielder must make a Charisma saving throw, with a DC equal to 12 + the item's Charisma modifier.
+On a failed save, the wielder is charmed by the item for 1d12 hours.
+While charmed, the wielder must try to follow the item's commands.
+If the wielder takes damage, it can repeat the saving throw, ending the effect on a success.
+Whether the attempt to control its user succeeds or fails, the item can't use this power again until the next dawn.

 #### Uncommon